rizvihasan/digidiner/README.md

-# digidiner - Restaurant Ordering App
+# digidiner - Food Ordering App

 Welcome to digidiner!
-This is a full-stack web app I built to help restaurants like "The Digital Diner" offer a smooth online menu and pickup ordering experience.
+A full-stack web app I built to offer a smooth online menu and pickup ordering experience.
 The project uses React (Vite, TypeScript, Tailwind) for the frontend, Node.js/Express for the backend, and leverages both MongoDB and PostgreSQL for data storage.

 ## Features